In This Article

 We Indians love tempering most of our dishes, including our dals and curries with curry leaves.
-With mustard seeds its like cherry on the icing- our dishes are incomplete without them.
+With mustard seeds, it’s like cherry on the icing- our dishes are incomplete without them.
+So, when it comes to herbs for the garden, curry leaves are a must-have!
 Apart from adding flavour to dishes, they contain medicinal properties as well.

-This plant is easy to grow and maintain.
+This one of the kitchen plants is easy to grow and maintain.
 Water it every alternate day and keep it in a sunny spot.
 Grow curry leaves during warmer seasons.

 This is another herb that adds flavour to Indian dishes.
 Added in most curries, parathas, vadas or dals they’re used for medicinal purposes as well.
 Whether you have too much dandruff or you’re down with a loose tummy, methi works wonders always.
 Grows best in winters.

-Indian Kitchen Herbs #6: Dill or Sowa Bhaji
+#6: Grow Dill or Sowa Bhaji at Home

 Extensively used in the west as well, dill offers great taste and nutritional value.
 Dill should ideally be well-drained in a sunny area for faster growth.
 The best time to grow them would be during spring and they take up to three weeks to develop.